kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 Follow [AWS's docs on how to do this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-allocating), selecting the default options.

-Once created you'll be given an allocation ID.
+Once created you'll be given an allocation ID and IP address.
 Keep a note of this to be used later.

 :information_source:&nbsp; _For the purposes of this guide we'll use the IP `65.228.130.134` that has the allocation ID **`eipalloc-VoWQKqdu42P8aYoy0`**_.